kozistr/kozistr.github.io/_posts/about.md

 #### _Data Scientist_, **Toss core, Toss CB**, **(2021.12.06 ~ present)**

 - Working as full-time.
+- Developed the `Thread Summarization Bot` to summarize slack threads.
+  - help people to understand the context quic with a minimum effort
 - Developed the CSS model
   - more accurate & robust CSS model for more general targets like thinfiler and thickfiler.
 - Developed the multi-label text classification model to categorize users' reviews (NPS).